 Gigi’s toddler bed is old.
-It was my great grandfather’s bed when he was a child, or it was used by his children (my grandmother and her siblings – my great aunts and uncles – during all their toddler years).
+It was my great grandfather’s bed when he was a child, and it was used by his children (my grandmother and her siblings – my great aunts and uncles – during all their toddler years).
 Later, the bed was found by my Aunt Pat and Uncle Chuck in the old barn at the farm and they took it and used it for their son because he had outgrown his crib.
 My Charlie slept in it, in New Jersey, until he was four, and now Gigi sleeps atop the precious antique…with her princess sheets and many laced pillows.

 Last, evening, as I was straightening up throughout Genevieve’s bedroom, I brushed my hand beneath her low lying bed to see what toy treasures I might bring forth.
 I discovered, instead, one of the bed slats, splintered in half.
 Outrage!
 Gigi, who was sitting on her bed, pretending to read aloud, caught my eye as I came up from the floor, broken slat pieces in hand, but she bravely forged ahead with her narration, increasing her volume ever so slightly.